 Try these: quinoa, whole grain bread/pasta, lentils, brown rice, or ancient grains.

 By adding in foods that boost your immune function, you can start lowering chronic inflammation within your body.
-This will build a foundation for a healthy, back-pain free future.
+This will build a foundation to help you start feeling better, today.

 Changing your diet can be a difficult task.
 Our Telespine Health Coaches have an extensive background in helping clients make dietary modifications that fit their needs.
 We’d love to help you, too.
 Contact us for more information.